Electrical and Electronic Engineering

 -

-- Finding the parameters and small signal model of BJTs.
+- Find the parameters and small signal model of BJTs.

-- Designing a common emitter amplifier with a voltage gain higher than 45 dB.
+- Design a common emitter amplifier with a voltage gain higher than 45 dB.

-- Designing an amplifier to drive a low impedance load.
+- Design an amplifier to drive a low impedance load.

 References